 Hutton Cranswick Playgroup is a registered charity – Registered Charity Number 1034331 – run by trustees who are elected every year at the Annual General Meeting.
 The trustees are responsible for decision making, fundraising and adhering to Ofsted policies.
 In addition we have a fundraising committee who organise events to raise much needed funds.

-We are a member of the Early Years Alliance and all staff responsible for childcare attend regular training sessions to keep them fully up to date with childcare and education issues.
-They also attend first aid training every three years.
+We are a member of the Early Years Alliance and all of our team attend regular training sessions to keep them fully up to date with childcare and education issues.
+They also all have full paediatric first aid training every three years.

 A Warm, Caring Environment